nt-rbmk/demo-tf-ans/README.md

 Use Ansible to install docker-loki-driver

-Add TLS/authentication to Loki/Prometheus Data source
+Add TLS/authentication to Loki+Prometheus Data sources